 It’s business as usual

 Don’t make it a big deal, deal with it as business as usual.
 Beware the tendency to overthink and to escalate.
 Just take it all in your stride.
 Next meeting, bring up the subject and discuss it in a straightforward way.
 You can frame it in a neutral and non-confrontational manner, without appearing to be a patsy (technical term for doormat!).
 Consider using the sentence stem “last week, we got our lines of communication confused, I’d like to talk it through”, or personalise this idea to your situation.
 How you name the situation is incredibly important and sets the scene for the discussion that follows.
-Naming is a term we use for all sorts of situations; dispute resolution, negotiations, office politics to list a few (more about this again in our book).
+Naming is a term we use for all sorts of situations; dispute resolution, negotiations, office politics to list a few.

 Take your time